 Focus on Teaching

 If you're looking for music lessons near Avon, Fairview Park, Westlake, Bay Village, Rocky River, and more, then you have come to the right place.
-Being established in 2004, thousands of students from preschool through adult have taken music lessons with our endorsed faculty.
+Being established in 2004, over 3,500 students from preschool through adult have taken music lessons with our endorsed faculty.

 The School of Music offers private music lessons either in-person or virtual, and some small group lessons.
 We offer music lessons for piano, guitar, electric guitar, violin, viola, cello, bass, voice, flute, piccolo, saxophone, clarinet, oboe, drums, trumpet, trombone, and other brass instruments.
 We have music lessons at a variety of times so that you can book lessons for different children at the same time to save you hours of driving and waiting time.

 All we do is teaching.
 We do not sell or rent musical instruments.
 This leaves us free to specialize in one thing - providing the highest quality of musical instruction.
 The directors of the school are all professional performers and educators themselves.
 As a school of music, we offer our students advantages that they might not otherwise enjoy such as access to award-winning faculty and a stimulating learning environment.